Wayne and Shuster: Later career

-By the late 1970s, critics were calling their comedy irrelevant and out of date, but their Canadian TV ratings remained strong.
-In 1980, CBC re-packaged their material into 80 half-hour specials that were syndicated worldwide.
+By the late 1970s, critics were calling their comedy irrelevant and out of date, but their Canadian television ratings remained strong.
+In 1980, CBC repackaged their material into 80 half-hour specials that were syndicated worldwide.

 The pair continued to produce comedy specials until Wayne's death from cancer in 1990.
-After Wayne's death, Shuster went back into the editing suite and from almost 40 years of their television shows, produced a retrospective series of twenty-two shows, which he also hosted.
-In 1999, three years before his death, he hosted a one-hour compendium of their work, "Wayne & Shuster: The First Hundred Years".
+After Wayne's death, Shuster went back into the editing suite and, from almost 40 years of their television shows, produced a retrospective series of twenty-two shows, which he also hosted.
+In 1999, three years before his death, he hosted a one-hour compendium of their work, Wayne & Shuster: The First Hundred Years.

+Legacy and revivals

+Wayne and Shuster are widely described as foundational figures in English Canadian television comedy.
+In 2012, a Heritage Toronto legacy plaque honouring the duo was unveiled at Harbord Collegiate Institute during the school's 120th anniversary celebrations.
+In 2019, a lane in the Bathurst and Harbord area of Toronto, where they grew up, was named Wayne and Shuster Lane.

+In 2023, Bygone Theatre and Hart House Theatre presented Wayne & Shuster Live!, a stage production of classic Wayne and Shuster sketches directed by Paul Bates and based on original scripts by Wayne and Shuster.
+The production ran at Hart House Theatre from May 25 to May 27, 2023, and was developed with the involvement of the duo's descendants, Brian and Michael Wayne and Rosie Shuster.
+The Canadian Jewish News also reported in 2023 that Wayne and Shuster's children were helping bring the duo's classic comedy sketches to a new generation.